 Written in support of policy PV9: Renewable and Low Carbon Energy Development the guidance sets out the Spatial Framework for onshore wind energy and detailed criteria to assist the preparation and assessment of proposals for renewable and low carbon energy development.

 Written in support of Policy DS5 Developer Contributions and Policy TC3 Affordable Housing, the guidance sets out the type of development required to make contributions, and the methodologies used in the calculation of contributions under Policies DS5 and TC3.
-Please note that Updated Developer Contributions & Affordable Housing Supplementary Guidance is currently being consulted on.
-Details on this consultation are provided above.

 Planning advice provides best practice guidance on how to meet the requirements of the Local Development Plan and its associated supplementary guidance.